quineshabaldwin1990/final-project/README.md

 # Final Project

-*** I chose travel planning.
+**** I chose travel planning.
 The three features will be immersive photography, a compass for users, and fast search tools.
+Also add Travel planner application allowing users to manage and plan their travel seamlessly.
+Features - 1.
+Create a new trip to add places and activities for their trip 2.
+List all the trips 3.
+Edit/Delete trips from the planner.

 In this project, you'll build a web application that does anything you want!